Wells Enterprises: History

 In 2003, an ice cream plant in St. George, Utah was opened to better meet the west coast market.
 In 2014 Wells announced it would be closing the St. George, UT facility.

 In November 2007, Mike Wells was named CEO of Wells.

 On 7 December 2022, the company announced its acquisition by Ferrero Group, an Italian confectionery manufacturer.

 Blue Bunny

-Blue Bunny Ice Cream is a brand of novelty ice cream products manufactured by Wells Enterprises.
+Blue Bunny Ice Cream is a brand of novelty frozen dairy dessert products manufactured by Wells Enterprises.

 The company received the "most delicious chocolate ice cream flavor award" at the 2008 International Dairy Foods Association Ice Cream Technology Conference, the same year the Blue Bunny Helmet of Hope Program in partnership with the Jimmie Johnson Foundation was announced.
 The partnership allows consumers across the United States to nominate educational charities to receive a $25,000 grant.

-Blue Bunny products were rated favorably in a 2013 edition of Consumer Reports.